Ludovico Sforza: Love for the land

 One of Ludovico's greatest passions, more than women, more than food, and more than the government, was agriculture.
 Ludovico liked to remember that his grandfather, Muzio Attendolo, was born a farmer before becoming a leader.
 Ludovico was an expert at growing vines and mulberries, as well as the famous moròn, which fed the silkworms that made the Milanese industry famous.
 He established his own farm near Vigevano, the so-called Sforzesca, with the adjacent field the Pecorara where various species of cattle, sheep and other animals were bred.
 Ludovico loved his farm and he often visited with his wife Beatrice, who like him was a lover of nature.
 It was no coincidence that he employed Leonardo da Vinci almost more as an engineer than as an artist, using his knowledge to build a series of aqueducts for irrigating the lands that were naturally arid.
 In the end he decided, by the official act of 28 January 1494, to donate the Sforzesca, along with many other lands, to his beloved Beatrice.

 Ludovico also invested in horse and cattle breeding, as well as the metal industry.
 Some 20,000 workers were employed in the silk industry.
 He sponsored extensive work in civil and military engineering, such as canals and fortifications, continued work on the Cathedral of Milan and the Certosa of Pavia, and had the streets of Milan enlarged and adorned with gardens.
 The University of Pavia flourished under him.
 There were some protests at the heavy taxation necessary to support these ventures, and a few riots resulted.

 Astrology

-Perhaps because of his own insecurities, Ludovico was obsessed with astrology, so much so that the courtiers of Ferrara noticed that in Milan nothing was done unless Ambrose of Rosate, astrologer and personal doctor of Ludovico, had first consulted the stars.
+Ludovico was said to have been obsessed with astrology, so much so that the courtiers of Ferrara noticed that in Milan nothing was done unless Ambrose of Rosate, astrologer and personal doctor of Ludovico, had first consulted the stars.